Magnet: Rare-earth-free permanent magnets

-The United States Department of Energy has identified a need to find substitutes for rare-earth metals in permanent-magnet technology, and has begun funding such research.
-The Advanced Research Projects Agency-Energy (ARPA-E) has sponsored a Rare Earth Alternatives in Critical Technologies (REACT) program to develop alternative materials.
+Advanced Research Projects Agency-Energy (ARPA-E) sponsored a Rare Earth Alternatives in Critical Technologies (REACT) program to develop alternative materials.
 In 2011, ARPA-E awarded 31.6 million dollars to fund Rare-Earth Substitute projects.
 Iron nitrides are promising materials for rare-earth free magnets.

+In 2026 researchers announced high entropy (5+-element alloys) permanent boride magnets using abundant 3d transition metals and boron rather than rare-earth elements.
+The magnets operate at ambient temperatures and pressures.
+They adopted a crystal structure with C16 tetragonal symmetry.
+The magnets were formed by combinatorial sputtering.

 Costs

 The current cheapest permanent magnets, allowing for field strengths, are flexible and ceramic magnets, but these are also among the weakest types.
 The ferrite magnets are mainly low-cost magnets since they are made from cheap raw materials: iron oxide and Ba- or Sr-carbonate.
-However, a new low cost magnet, Mn–Al alloy, has been developed and is now dominating the low-cost magnets field.
+However, a new low-cost magnet, Mn–Al alloy, has been developed and is considered a promising candidate for low-cost permanent magnets.
 It has a higher saturation magnetization than the ferrite magnets.
 It also has more favorable temperature coefficients, although it can be thermally unstable.

 Neodymium–iron–boron (NIB) magnets are among the strongest.
 These cost more per kilogram than most other magnetic materials but, owing to their intense field, are smaller and cheaper in many applications.